09 Oct The childhood influences that shape future success

 Deepak Tailor specifically remembers being inspired by Richard Branson, whilst Jessica Wheeler looked up to her first dance teacher and their style of teaching.

 I knew that there would be strong role models amongst the guests; the people that inspired them to be the people they are today.
 There are strong links between parental role models and someone’s future successes but we learned how different these role models can be.

 Some of the role models are directly involved in business like Craig Donaldson and Emma Jones’, so there’s a big cross-over with the ‘experience of work’ trait.
 Some of our guests had a range of role models; parents, teachers or those in industry.

 We marked which of the above traits each guest directly explained in the podcast.
 Of course, some of the traits are subjective and just because a guest didn’t mention a particular trait, doesn’t mean they didn’t have it!
-We also didn’t think about the traits before we conducted the interviews so the questions weren’t designed to lead people into certain answers.
-It was only after four or five did we realise there were some strong themes showing up!
+We also didn’t think about the traits before we conducted the interviews so the questions weren’t designed to lead people towards certain answers.
+It was only after four or five did we realise there were some strong themes showing up.

 Interestingly, none of the guests so far have had all six traits, however, three have five of the six by our scoring system.
 The closest person to displaying all six very strongly is Jordan Daykin.